Skip to main content

 Personal Website

-Ioana is a CITA Postdoctoral Fellow.
+Ioana is a CITA Postdoctoral Fellow and an Eric and Wendy Schmidt AI in Science Fellow.
 She is originally from Romania and came to the United States to pursue a physics degree at MIT (B.A.
 '14).
 After that, she completed her M.A. ('16) and Ph.D. ('21) in astronomy and astrophysics at Harvard University and was a postdoc at UCLA from 2022-2023.
 Her research focuses on trying to constrain the properties of dust and dark matter through a variety of observational probes, including strong galaxy lensing and large photometric surveys.
 Ioana is also passionate about outreach and mentorship and has been heavily involved with the United States Astronomy and Astrophysics Organisation/Olympiad for many years.

 A picture of Andrew Saydjari.